gt0410/Predicting_ViolentCrime_Data/README.md

 PLS is implemented using PLS method in *Caret* package with 10 fold cross validation.
 From the summary of the fitted model, 7 components are explaining most of the data.
 The final model is built with 7 components and hyperparameters are tuned to get the minimum *RMSE* on validation data.
 PLS model have the RMSE value *0.12361* on the test data in Kaggle.

+**2. Ridge Regression :** Ridge regression uses L2 regularization technique that reduces the model complexity by coefficient shrinkage.
+This helps to prevent multicollinearity between the features.
+Ridge model tries to make the coefficients of mode small by penalizing the ones that have large coefficients.

+In this project *cv.glmnet* is used to tune the data for best lambda.
+Ridge regression model with the best lambda performed better than the PLS model.
+Ridge model have the RMSE value *0.12135* on the test data in Kaggle.

+**3. Lasso Regression :** LASSO (Least Absolute Shrinkage Selector Operator) uses L1 regularization technique that helps the model to automatically do the feature selection.
+LASSo tries to make the coefficents of features as small (zero) as possible.

+In this project *cv.glmnet* is used to tune the data for best lambda value for Lasso.
+Lasso regression model with the best have the RMSE value *0.12144* on the test data in Kaggle.

+**3. Elastic Net Regression :**

 The below funcion is used to find the percent of missing values in all features.

 ```
 myfun <- function(x) mean(is.na(x))
 apply(crimeTrain,2,myfun)